 Part of preparing for headshots at your workplace will mean finding a suitable place.
 Keep in mind some people are shy and do not like having their picture taken.
 So, avoiding a busy lobby is probably a good idea.
 But a conference room where privacy is better is often not a viable choice.

 Next you might want to consider a policy on wardrobe.
 Some businesses have set wardrobes that employees wear, making it straightforward.
-However, to consider branding you might want to comply with, clearly define a policy on what to wear.
+However, for marketing purposes, you might want to clearly define a policy on what to wear.
 For example, you might dictate strictly that everyone must wear a navy-blue business coat and gray tie or scarf.
 Or you might be a bit less strict and say wear your favorite business suit.
 This is dependent on how much you want to align with any branding you have planned.

 It is usually a good idea to create a schedule for the day of the shoot and share it with everyone getting headshots.
 For example, if you have determined with your photographer that shoots will be 15 minutes apart, then you might want to send out a schedule that lists each person’s time: Sally at 10 AM, Johnny at 10:15, Leticia at 10:30, Mark at 10:45, and so on.
 Share it with your photographer too so they know who is next and can mark off each person as they finish.